 Treat your ticker the right way with these foods.

 Heart disease is the number one killer of women in the United States.
 One in four women will die from it.
-Make positive changes to your lifestyle this week with our heart-healthy grocery list.
+Because of hormonal changes post-menopause, women are at a higher risk of coronary artery disease.
+Make positive changes to your lifestyle this week with our heart healthy grocery list.

-The foods for a healthy heart on our list have many nutrients in common.
+Our heart healthy grocery list has many nutrients in common.
 Check out some of the most common nutrients and learn how they support heart health.

 B Vitamins: This family of vitamins, which includes B6 and folate, may lower the risk of death from heart disease by reducing damage to the inner lining of the arteries .

-Beta Carotene: This antioxidant may decrease the risk of metabolic syndrome, a range of conditions that increases the likelihood of heart disease.
+Beta Carotene: This antioxidant may decrease the risk of metabolic syndrome, a range of conditions that increase the likelihood of heart disease.

 Fiber: Fiber does more than keep the digestive system moving; it also helps lower blood pressure and bad cholesterol.
 Fiber consumption supports weight loss too, which, in turn, supports a healthy heart.